 - Not forgiving

 TaylorMade P790 Irons

 The P790 has been a fantastic addition for mid-handicappers who value superb design and feel but still require some forgiveness.
-This pair, like the rest of TaylorMade’s irons, is built for speed.
+Like the rest of TaylorMade’s irons, this pair is built for speed.
 The P790 will help you regain some ball speed if you lack any.
-Although this isn’t TaylorMade’s most recent release, they continue to improve these irons year after year to make them among the top forged irons available.
+Although this isn’t TaylorMade’s most recent release, they continue to improve these irons yearly to make them among the top forged irons available.

 - Provides more forgiveness compared to others

 - Outstanding feel